 Virtual sightseeing tours can be made to some of the locations on my “A trip to the countryside…” page, so perhaps you might enjoy a virtual day trip!:

-A leisurely meander around the Cotswolds – 2 tours; one focused on the south east corner around Burford and Bibury and the other on the north east corner around Stow-on-the Wold and Chipping Campden
+A leisurely meander around the Cotswolds – 2 tours; one focused on the eastern side around Burford and Bibury and the other on the north east corner around Stow-on-the Wold and Chipping Campden

 A virtual walking tour around Georgian Bath